 Two words for you: piercing party.
-When planning your next event, you might want to think about hiring an expert to quite literally leave a mark on your friends.
+When planning your next event, you might want to think about hiring an ear and body piercing expert to quite literally leave a mark on your friends.

 View this post on Instagram